Mantascode/TimeCalculator/README.md

-# RomanNumbersConverter
+# TimeCalculator
-Convertes Roman numbers to well known numbers system
+The function adds the duration time to the start time and return the result.